In this post, we will explore the std::ios::bad method in C++ along with its syntax and illustrations.

 bool bad() const;

-Return Value: If the data stream has a badbit set, this technique returns true; otherwise, it returns false.
+Return Value: This method returns a boolean true if the data stream has the badbit set, otherwise, it returns false.

 Complexity Analysis: